New Freshman Student

-Once you’ve been officially accepted, check your NCC student email account for information about Advisement and Registration.*
+Once you’ve been officially accepted, check your email account for instructions about attending an Advisement Information Session.*

 Academic advisement is an important part of achieving success as a college student.
 During Advisement and Registration, you’ll learn more about your program of study, information essential to getting a good start at NCC, and how to register for classes.
 In a one-on-one meeting with an advisor, you’ll discuss which courses are the best options for your first semester so you can put your new registration know-how to use.